 Situated 2 miles from Tenby, Penally is nevertheless a village with its own identity.

 It is a linear village; stretching from the old DJs Night Club in the East to the Army Camp in the West.
 The village has a bypass where the railway station is situated and also the New Overlander Restaurant and B and B. From there it a short walk to the centre of the village, with village green, Parish Church, the well-stocked village shop, and the Cross Inn, which serves food.
+The Paddock Inn and Bakery is situated at the Tenby end of the Village.
 Bus routes through the village go to Tenby, Pembroke and Haverfordwest.
 The village school has in recent years become a Behaviour Support Unit serving pupils from all over Pembrokeshire.

 The current village hall has been in use since 1984, replacing an old Nissen Hut.
 In recent years additions have been made such as kitchen improvements, disabled access, audio-visual equipment and a car park with parking for up to 6 cars.
 Further car parking is available at Penally Station, 5 minutes’ walk away.
 There is a bus stop near to the hall.